jaacoder/adonisjs-crud-example/README.md

 ## How to

-npm install
+`npm install`

-npm run serve:dev
+`npm run serve:dev`

-Access the url in browser: http://localhost:3333
+Access the url in the browser: http://localhost:3333